gdusbabek/collene/README.md

 1. A fully distributed Lucene index without sharding.
   * Really, this is a better fault-tolerance story than any existing open- or closed-source project that I know about.
 1. The ability to have an Lucene index whose size is greater than what is currently possible using a single machine.
+1. Drop-in library compatibility with Apache Lucene.
-1. I also hope this exercise will satisfy my hope curiosity of knowing if there is anything better than ElasticSearch and Solr.
+1. I also hope this exercise will satisfy my curiosity of knowing if there is anything better than ElasticSearch and Solr.

 ## Primary Interfaces

 The main implementational interface is `collene.IO`.
 Implement that to talk to whatever column store you have.
-Then everything just works.
+Then everything else should Just Work™.

-I've included a `MemoryIO` implementation in testing (it works), and a `CassandraIO`.
+I've included a `MemoryIO` implementation in testing (it works), and a `CassandraIO` implementation that talks to Cassandra.

+Other `*IO` implementations are intended compose basic `IO` implementations to add functionality transparently, e.g.: splitting long rows or caching.

-The main search interface is `collene.ColDirectory`.
+The main search class is `collene.ColDirectory`.
 Use it where you would normally have used an `org.apache.lucene.index.Directory`.

 ## <strike>It Sucks, But</strike> It's Getting Better